Mikestriken/GitCAD/README.md

     // TL;DR: It simulates the --lockable git lfs attribute.

     // If you change this post-initialization,
-    // make sure to re-run the `init-repo.sh` script.
+    // make sure to re-run the `init-repo` script.
     "require-lock-to-modify-FreeCAD-files": true,

     // ------------------------------------------------------------------